Midlands Gateway

-Midlands Gateway, also known as Lake-Counties Gateway, is an area centered between the Irish airports, of Dublin, Shannon, and Knock.
-According to the Irish National Development Plan, the objectives of the Midlands Gateway are to "reinforce and further develop strong links between the towns in the area and the neighbouring urban centres, by means of infrastructure and services in order to maximise internal and external accessibility as a location for investment business development and tourism".
-The principle urban centres in the Midlands Gateway include Athlone, Tullamore and Mullingar.
+Midlands Gateway, also known as Lake-Counties Gateway, is an area centered between the Irish airports of Dublin, Shannon, and Knock.
+The principal urban centres in the Midlands Gateway include Athlone, Tullamore and Mullingar.
+The background to the Midlands Gateway project was the Irish government's National Spatial Strategy, launched in 2002.
 The counties covered in the plan include County Offaly and County Westmeath.

 Objective

-The proposed combined County council strategy aspires to provide the basis for the development of a "world class, knowledge-based and competitive gateway".
 The strategy is designed to create an integrated linked Gateway comprising Athlone, Tullamore and Mullingar together with the other surrounding towns in the region with the objective of developing an "internationally competitive Gateway".

-The designation and development of the Midlands gateway is aimed at providing the basis to develop a range of high quality employment and educational opportunities centred on first-rate accessibility and mobility.
 The Irish government strategy, combined with the associated councils has been formulated with the intention of ensuring the availability of choice in residential, retail, leisure and tourist facilities based on the principles of quality of life and environmental enhancement.